Samsuik/Sakura/README.md

 You can skip this step if you're ok with the latest version.

 #### Applying Patches
-> If you're using Windows the file path limit causes the `applyPatches` task to fail.
+> If you're using Windows the file path limit causes the `applyAllPatches` task to fail.
 > This is because of the highly nested structure of this repository and the use of long file names.
 > There is a registry setting that can be changed to raise this limit.
 > https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation

-All you have to do is run the `applyPatches` task.
+All you have to do is run the `applyAllPatches` task.
 ```
-./gradlew applyPatches
+./gradlew applyAllPatches
 ```

 If everything was successful, you should see that two directories have been created `sakura-api` and `sakura-server` these contain all the source code.

-If you want to switch branches after running `applyPatches`, you will need to run the `cleanCache` task.
+If you want to switch branches after running `applyAllPatches`, you will need to run the `cleanCache` task.
 ```
 ./gradlew cleanCache
 ```